berbix/berbix-node/README.md

  - `error: string` - An error message.
  - `nextStep: string | undefined` - Only present for 409 ("Conflict") responses.
 Indicates the next expected step.
 See the [API documentation for uploads][upload-docs].
  - `response: object` - The parsed JSON response body from the API, as [described in the documentation for the endpoint][upload-docs].

+#### `uploadIdScan(tokens: string, idScanOpts: {idScans: []{scanType: string, extractedData: string}})`

+Upload barcode payload(s) for a transaction as part of an [API integration](https://docs.berbix.com/docs/api-only-integration-guide).

+While not as capable at catching fraud as `uploadImage()`, this endpoint can be used for cases where only the payload from a PDF417 barcode is available -- for example, if a barcode scanner is being used.

+The `scanType` property in the `idScanOpts` passed describes the type of barcode being processed.
+As of writing, `'pdf417'` is the only supported value.

+The `extractedData` should have the base 64 encoded bytes extracted from the barcode.

+The types of objects returned and thrown by `uploadIdScan()` are the same as for `uploadImage()`.

 ### `Tokens`